wehrliaa/mbaacc-training-linux/README.md

 So far only tested on Wine 10.0, as in running both this training tool and cccaster with pure Wine, no funny proton or anything.
 Please let me know if something goes wrong on your setup.

-Some code was taken from [Fang's training tool](https://github.com/fangdreth/MBAACC-Extended-Training-Mode) and from my personal fork of [Rhekar's CCCaster](https://github.com/Rhekar/CCCaster).
+Some code was taken from [Fang's training tool](https://github.com/fangdreth/MBAACC-Extended-Training-Mode).

 ## TODO